How to Make a Promotional Video for Your Company: 7 Steps

 - A tripod to ensure shots aren’t shaky

 - Some editing equipment – this can be as simple as a movie-making app on your phone.

 There’s no point making a video for video’s sake.
 You need to know the exact reason you’re making the video and the audience you’re trying to target before you start planning the content.

-You should be able to sum up the purpose of your video in a single sentence.
+In fact, you should be able to sum up the purpose of your video in a single sentence.

 - Show customers how to do task A, step by step

-- Promote a Q&A with the CEO
+- Promote a Q&A session with the CEO

 STEP 3: Create a storyboard